 As mentioned above, gabapentin is not typically used as a standalone therapy for seizure control or pain in dogs but rather alongside other medications.
 For seizures not completely controlled by a first line anti-convulsant, like Phenobarbital or Levetiracetam, gabapentin may be able to bridge the gap towards better seizure control.

 For pain, gabapentin works well for chronic and nerve associated pain.
 For example, in canine patients with osteoarthritis, gabapentin may be added on top of other medications such as nonsteroidal anti-inflammatories, Adequan injections, or other joint health supplements for a multimodal approach to pain management.
 A multimodal approach uses multiple medications that work in different ways allowing for more complete relief of pain.
+In some cases, veterinarians may also consider tramadol for dogs as part of a comprehensive pain management plan.
 This helps keep your best friend comfortable and active in the face of an otherwise debilitating diagnosis.

 Gabapentin Dosing and Administration in Dogs